krishbin/mediClare/README.md

 - Some medical descriptions from MEDLANE were given to an LLM for text simplification, which was one of our techniques for data augmentation.
 - Some unclean text pairs from the above mentioned data sources were given to an LLM to construct clean text pairs.
 - We also instructed an LLM to generate text pairs like the ones we have obtained from the above mentioned procedures.
+### Model validation:
+All the input-output pairs generated from the model will be saved in the database which will be send to the expert(doctor or health-care professionals) to approve it if correct and edit it if the model prediction is not satisfiable.
+The validated output will then be used to retrain the model .
 ## 2. Medical Report Simplifier

 <div align="center">